ArnabSaha22/Networking/README_Networking.md

     c) HTTP => Hyper Text Transfer Protocol => Used by web browsers which describes the format in which data is being transferred between clients and servers.

+    d) HTTPS => Exactly same as HTTP only added advantage is that it provides SSL encryption and thus better security

+    e) HTTP/3 (QUIC) => It's very fast (Thats why we say QUIC) and so it uses UDP connection and not TCP and so in a single request it starts send and accepting the data.
+It does Header Compression and it has improved performance and better network congestion.
+This protocol is used in IOT, Virtual Reality.

+    f) Web Socket => Used in Live Chat Streaming, Analytics Dashboard, the Likes and Comments tab.
+It uses "HTTP Upgrade" which basically means that the first connection will be HTTP and then it will upgrade the connection to Web Socket.
+Once Web Socket it achived it goes into "Full Duplex" Mode.
+    In a Full Duplex mode whenever we want in a single live connection a client can send data and also a server can send data.
+No new new connections are built in this case.

+    g) FTP => File Transfer Protocol => Used to transfer big files from one system to another system.

 5. Every other device that is connected to each other over a network has something called as "IP Address".
     To check IP address of the device run => $ curl ifconfig.me -s ISP ==> Modem/Router [This will have a Global IP Address, all devices connected to this will have same IP address] ==> Router is connected to 4 Devices D1, D2, D3, D4.
 The Modem gives IP Addresses to these 4 devices called as "Local IP Addresses", this is done by DHCP{Dynamic Host Configuration Protocol}.